lcdm-uiuc/info490-fa15/orientation/syllabus.md

 Note, after the lowest three weekly scores are dropped from weeks 2-14, the maximum total score for the class is **3340**.

-### Missed Weeks ###

-While you are still strongly encouraged to complete all activities in the course, we will drop your three lowest weekly grades from the second to the fourteenth weeks.
-Since later topics build on earlier topics, however, it is in your best interest to still complete all readings, even if after the relevant deadline.

 ### Grading Scale ###